Anxiety Disorders

 Cz (Central Midline):

-Location: The scalp vertex, halfway between the nasion and inion and equally spaced between the left and right preauricular points (just above the ears).
+Location: The scalp vertex, halfway between the Nasion and inion and equally spaced between the left and right preauricular points (just above the ears).

 Alpha enhancement protocol